DFHack/dfhack/Readme.rst

 is provided as ``dfhack.init-example`` - you can tweak it and rename to dfhack.init if you want to use this functionality.

+When a savegame is loaded, the ``onLoad.init`` file in its raw folder is run.
+It works the same way as ``dfhack.init``.
+It is recommended that modders use this to improve mobility of save games.

 Setting keybindings
 ===================